rahul-verma/arjuna/docs/source/cli.rst

 Following run options can be provided in command line:

+- **-p** or **--project-root-dir**: Valid absolute path of an existing Arjuna test project.
+    * Needed with python -m arjuna call only.
+    * (See last section on this page) With python arjuna_launcher.py you can skip this argument as the script determines its container Arjuna test project automatically.
-- `-h` or `--help`: To check all the run options
+- **-h** or **--help**: To check all the run options
-- `-r` or --run-id`: The id/name of this test run.
+- **-r** or **--run-id**: The id/name of this test run.
 It is `mrun` by default.
 Run ID is used to create the report directory name.
-- `-o` or `--output-formats`: Report formats for test report generation.
+- **-o** or **--output-formats**: Report formats for test report generation.
 Allowed values are `XML` and `HTML`.
-- `--update`: Instructs Arjuna to use the run id without appending timestap to it.
+- **--update**: Instructs Arjuna to use the run id without appending timestap to it.
 It is very helpful to us this during script development as for every run a new report directory is not created.
-- `--dry-run`: Does a dry run.
+- **--dry-run**: Does a dry run.
 Tests are not executed.
 Behavior depends on the type passed as argument.
-        - **SHOW_TESTS** - enumerate tests.
+        * **SHOW_TESTS** - enumerate tests.
-        - **SHOW_PLAN** - enumerates tests fixtures.
+        * **SHOW_PLAN** - enumerates tests fixtures.
-        - **RUN_FIXTURES** - Executes setup/teardown fixtures and emuerates tests.
+        * **RUN_FIXTURES** - Executes setup/teardown fixtures and emuerates tests.
-- `-c` or `--conf`: Configuration object name for this run.
+- **-c** or **--conf**: Configuration object name for this run.
-- `-ao` or `--arjuna-option`: Provide any arjuna option as a key value pair.
+- **-ao** or **--arjuna-option**: Provide any arjuna option as a key value pair.
 Highest precedence amongst all ways of configurations.
 Superimposed on all configurations that Arjuna creates.
 You can provide any number of these switches.
-- `-uo` or `--user-option`: Provide any user option as a key value pair.
+- **-uo** or **--user-option**: Provide any user option as a key value pair.
 Highest precedence amongst all ways of configurations.
 Superimposed on all configurations that Arjuna creates.
 You can provide any number of these switches.

 The run-selected command
 ------------------------